How To Pest-Proof Your HVAC System

 HVAC systems are not cheap.
 Replacing one due to age and natural deterioration is part of the game, no matter how painful the process.
 Buying a new unit for other reasons is much harder to swallow; especially if the failure could’ve been easily prevented.
 Guarding against damage caused by rodents and insects is cheap, easy, and will extend the life of your unit.
-So,
+So, pest proof your HVAC today to add years to the life to your system.

 We all know complicated systems like HVAC units require regular maintenance.
 That’s why having an annual checklist is so important.
 Unfortunately, these lists rarely include preventative measures aimed to defeat one of your HVAC system’s greatest enemies.
 Pests.